google-boy/kadana_group/README.md

 ## Installation

 NO installation is required.
 You can just clone the repository and everything is expected to work just fine.
-However internet connection is required to load the bootstrap 5 css + icons
+However internet connection is required in order to load the bootstrap 5 css + icons

+## Running

+After cloning the repository, just open index.html in a browser.